 CISOs and security professionals often refer to Virtual Desktop Infrastructure (VDI) (made popular by VMWare & Citrix) and other “remote application” solutions as security barriers that hackers have a hard time bypassing.
-That’s a myth, and here’s why.
+This is a myth, here’s why:

 1. Thin client scenarios are precarious

 These virtualization efforts pose only a minor hurdle to determined cyber-criminals.
 An employee using a thin client to connect to a remote VDI environment running Windows is not better off security-wise than any other Windows laptop user.
 The remote Windows desktop is still exposed to a variety of standard malware and attack vectors, including email, web, external media, user-installed applications, and many others.

 These attacks have increased in 2021 as hackers take advantage of so many workers being moved quickly to a work from home model.
 “According to the Identity Theft Resource Center (ITRC) The number of data breaches publicly reported so far this year has already exceeded the total for 2020, putting 2021 on track for a record year.
 Eva Velasquez, President and CEO of the ITRC, said 2021 is just 238 breaches away from tying the record for a single year.
 “It’s also interesting to note that the 1,111 data breaches that the amount and quality of data being exfiltrated by hackers. from cyber-attacks so far, this year exceeds the total number of data compromises from all causes in 2020.”

 2. BYOD sounds appealing, but these laptops are probably already compromised